Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Introduction

-Regarding research contribution (B), MFAs allow for a flexible modeling of correlations per component along lower-dimensional hyperplanes.
-More concretely, each Gaussian component of an MFA model is aligned with a lower-dimensional hyperplane of $H\leq{}D$ dimensions.
-The hyperplanes can have arbitrary orientation and can be different for each component.
+Regarding research contribution (B), MFAs flexibly model correlations per component along lower-dimensional hyperplanes.
+Each component aligns with a hyperplane of $H \leq D$ dimensions, which can be of arbitrary orientation, and which can be different from component to component.
 For $H=D$ general GMMs are recovered\footnote{although the GMM is overparameterized in this case}.
 For many types of data, $H$ can be much smaller than $D$, however, and the complexity of an EM step is reduced from $\OO(NCD^2)$ to $\OO(NCDH)$.
-Because of their reduced complexity in $D$, MFAs have been shown to be applicable to high dimensional data, where they can accomplish tasks usually reserved for neural network approaches \cite{Richardson2018}.
-However, with current optimization techniques, the computational limiting factor of MFAs is their scalability with $NC$.
+Due to their reduced complexity in $D$, MFAs are applicable to high-dimensional data \citep[e.g.,][]{KockEtAl2022}, and they can on such data accomplish tasks usually reserved for neural network approaches \citep[cf.][]{Richardson2018}.
+However, with current optimization techniques, MFAs still scale approximately linear with $NC$, which remains their computational bottleneck.

-By simultaneously reducing how the optimization complexity depends on $NC$ and how it depends on $D$, we enable the optimization of as flexible as possible GMMs at as large scales as possible.
-The resulting algorithm, referred to as \varMFA{}, will be introduced in \cref{sec:material_and_methods}.
+By simultaneously reducing how the optimization complexity depends on $NC$ and how it depends on $D$, we here enable the optimization of as flexible as possible GMMs at as large scales as possible.
+The resulting algorithm, that realizes a variational optimization for the flexibly parameterized MFAs, will be referred to as \varMFA{}\footnote{Code is available at: \url{https://github.com/variational-sublinear-clustering/vamm}}.